 A significant test of the Fed's ability to maintain independence occurred in the late 1970s and 1980s, when then Federal Reserve Chairman Paul Volcker took widely unpopular measures to reduce monetary accommodation that had led to high and persistent inflation.
 These measures contributed, in part, to the significant recession of 1981-82, but they brought about lower rates of inflation and, not long after, the economy experienced a sustained period of growth.
 The Fed's actions during this period helped to solidify its independence and its credibility to pursue price stability.

-The Fed's independence also can be threatened when the line between monetary policy and credit policy becomes blurred.
+The Fed's monetary policy independence also can be threatened when the line between monetary policy and credit policy becomes blurred.
 The latter — which includes liquidity assistance to institutions, sterilized foreign exchange operations, and transfers of Federal Reserve assets to the Treasury for the purpose of deficit reduction — changes the asset composition of a central bank's balance sheet and holds the stock of monetary liabilities fixed (Goodfriend 2001).
 The Fed has been called upon to provide liquidity to specific firms or sectors several times in its history.
 During the Great Depression, the Fed was given the authority to make loans directly to businesses (Sablik 2013).
 Part of that authority was repealed in 1958, but the Fed faced renewed pressure from Congress in the 1960s to extend credit to specific sectors of the economy.
 In 1966, the Federal Reserve Act was modified to allow the Fed to purchase agency debt to support the housing market, and Congress exerted strong pressure on the Fed to exercise that power (Haltom and Sharp 2014).
 The Fed used this authority again in 2008 to conduct "quantitative easing," a policy of expanding its balance sheet through the purchase of agency debt in order to stimulate the economy.

 Additionally, the extension of credit to specific firms under lending facilities operated by both the Fed and the Treasury during the financial crisis blurred the distinction between the responsibilities of those two institutions.
 Those measures arguably have bolstered the case for a formal "credit accord" that would spell out which actions should be undertaken by the Fed and which should be performed by the Treasury (Lacker 2009).